ElreyB/ping-pong/README.md

 ![clone](https://user-images.githubusercontent.com/20192033/29469981-709df288-83ff-11e7-9147-a9b55c6f8f27.png)

 * _In your terminal type "git clone (repository url)_
-* _Click on the index.html file to open in your updated browser of choice_
+* _Click on the index.html file to open in your updated browser of choice or click here https://elreyb.github.io/ping-pong/_

 ## Known Bugs 🐛 🐛 🐛

 _If you do not enter a number the background of the field with turn yellow and a message will appear tell you to enter a number._

 _After you enter a number the yellow background will not go away even if you click the "Clear Number" button._